maddox/dasher/README.md

 * `headers` - Optional headers to use in the request.
 * `json` - Optionally declare the content body as being JSON in the request.
 * `body` - Optionally provide a content-body that will be sent with the request.
-* `formData` - optionally add formData that will be sent with the request.
+* `formData` - Optionally add formData that will be sent with the request.
 * `debug` - Used for testing button presses and will -not- perform a request.
+* `cmd` - Used to run a local command rather than an HTTP request.
+Setting this will override the url parameter.

-Setting and using these values should be enough to cover almost every kind of HTTP request you need to make.
+Setting and using these values should be enough to cover almost every kind of request you need to make.

 You can find more examples in the [example config](/config/config.example.json).